Overview

 Can I do this program part-time?

-Our PhD program is designed for full-time study, and therefore, strong applicants are offered tuition and stipend support in order to complete the program in a timely fashion.
-This is because, throughout your program, as a PhD student you will be involved in professional development opportunities, research, and teaching in addition to course work.
-Additionally, working closely with and building a professional relationship with your faculty mentor are key components of doctoral training.
-Such relationships are difficult to fully develop if a student is working on their degree part-time.
+Our PhD program is designed for full-time study.
+Strong applicants are offered tuition and stipend support to complete the program in a timely fashion but are required to be enrolled full-time.
+As a PhD student, you will be involved in professional development opportunities, research, teaching, and coursework.
+Working closely with your faculty mentor and building a professional relationship are also key components of doctoral training.
+These commitments and relationships are difficult to fully maintain if you are working on your degree part-time.

 If I have already have a Master’s degree, can any coursework be waived?